thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-filter-nodes.md

  * **Check relation to specific entity** - slide toggle that enables the configuration for specifying a particular entity used to check the relation.
 This configuration is required when the toggle is enabled.
  * **Direction** - configures the direction of the relation.
 It is either "From originator" or "To originator".
-   The value corresponds to the direction of the relation from the originator to the specific/any entity or from the specific/any entity to the originator.
+ > **Note:** The value corresponds to the direction of the relation from the originator to the specific/any entity or from the specific/any entity to the originator.
  * **Relation type** - arbitrary relation type.
 Default relation types are "Contains" and "Manages", but you may create relation of any type.

 ![image](/images/user-guide/rule-engine-2-0/nodes/check-relation-configuration.png)